Vladimir Putin: Wealth

 Official figures released during the legislative election of 2007 put Putin's wealth at approximately 3.7 million rubles (US$280,000) in bank accounts, a private 77.4 m2 apartment in Saint Petersburg, and miscellaneous other assets.
 Putin's reported 2006 income totaled 2 million rubles (approximately $152,000).
 In 2012, Putin reported an income of 3.6 million rubles ($270,000).
-Putin has been photographed wearing a number of expensive wristwatches, collectively valued at $700,000, nearly six times his annual salary.
+Putin has been photographed wearing several expensive wristwatches, collectively valued at $700,000, nearly six times his annual salary.
 Putin has been known on occasion to give watches valued at thousands of dollars as gifts, for example a watch identified as a Blancpain to a Siberian boy he met while on vacation in 2009, and another similar watch to a factory worker the same year.

-According to Russian opposition politicians and journalists, Putin secretly possesses a multi-billion-dollar fortune via successive ownership of stakes in a number of Russian companies.
+According to Russian opposition politicians and journalists, Putin secretly possesses a multi-billion-dollar fortune via successive ownership of stakes in several Russian companies.
 According to one editorial in The Washington Post, "Putin might not technically own these 43 aircraft, but, as the sole political power in Russia, he can act like they're his".
 An RIA Novosti journalist argued that "[Western] intelligence agencies ... could not find anything".
-These contradictory claims were analyzed by Polygraph.info, which looked at a number of reports by Western (Anders Åslund estimate of $100–160 billion) and Russian (Stanislav Belkovsky estimated of $40 billion) analysts, CIA (estimate of $40 billion in 2007) as well as counterarguments of Russian media.
+These contradictory claims were analyzed by Polygraph.info, which looked at several reports by Western (Anders Åslund estimate of $100–160 billion) and Russian (Stanislav Belkovsky estimated of $40 billion) analysts, CIA (estimate of $40 billion in 2007) as well as counterarguments of Russian media.
 Polygraph concluded:

 In April 2016, 11 million documents belonging to Panamanian law firm Mossack Fonseca were leaked to the German newspaper Süddeutsche Zeitung and the Washington-based International Consortium of Investigative Journalists.
 The name of Putin does not appear in any of the records, and Putin denied his involvement with the company.
 However, various media have reported on three of Putin's associates on the list.
 According to the Panama Papers leak, close trusted associates of Putin own offshore companies worth US$2 billion in total.
-The German newspaper Süddeutsche Zeitung regards the possibility of Putin's family profiting from this money as plausible.
+Süddeutsche Zeitung regards the possibility of Putin's family profiting from this money as plausible.